 For small compartments, a duct of equal or larger area than generator outlet is recommended to remove the heated air from the generator air outlet to the outside atmosphere.
 Limit bends and use radius type elbows where needed.
 A larger, well ventilated compartment or room does not require a hot air duct.

-Installations made in a small room may require installation of an auxiliary fan (connected to operate only when the plant is running) of sufficient size to assure proper air circulation.
+Installations made in a small room may require installation of an auxiliary fan of sufficient size (connected to operate only when the generator set is running) to assure proper air circulation.

 CITY WATER COOLING